jong-un-crypto/unc-abi-client-rs/README.md

 Placing the macro invocation inside a `mod` section is optional, but helps reducing unexpected behaviors such as name clashes.

-Now, assuming you have a `contract: near_workspaces::Contract` deployed, you can make a call like this:
+Now, assuming you have a `contract: utility_workspaces::Contract` deployed, you can make a call like this:

 ```rust
 let contract = mymod::ClientName { contract };